cdesgrange/cdesgrange.github.io/publications.md

 permalink: /publications/
 ---

-I have <b>three refereed publications as a first-author</b> and <b>seventeen as a co-author</b>.
+I have <b>four refereed publications as a first-author</b> and <b>seventeen as a co-author</b>.

-Excepted one publication, all are in the field of Exoplanets and Circumstellar Disks.
+Except one publication, all are in the field of Exoplanets and Circumstellar Disks.
 When I was an undergraduate student, I expressed interest in astronomy and astrophysics in particular in two fields: exoplanets and cosmology.
 That is why my first-author publication in 2019 based on my Bachelor's thesis deals with averaged inhomogeneous cosmology.
-However, <b>I have now focussed my research on the imaging of Exoplanets and Disks, from instrumentation to observation.</b>
+However, <b>I have now focused my research on the direct imaging of Exoplanets and Disks, from an instrumental to observational perspective.</b>

 The full list of my peer-reviewed publications is available on ADS <a href="https://ui.adsabs.harvard.edu/public-libraries/KEgz9235Tk2LZEjG4jaJmw">here</a> and the list of not refereed publications <a href="https://ui.adsabs.harvard.edu/public-libraries/2iQXCqujSYaePuAXLA_rJQ">here</a>.